Baavgai/Wizards-Castle-40th-Anniversary-CSharp-Edition/README.md

 A full C# remake of the 1980 classic, the Wizard's Castle.
 In addition I have added some new elements to the game.
 I deeply enjoyed this game growing up and wanted to make it for a modern programming language.
-This project has been a the dedication of many of my evenings, nights and weekends.
+This project has been the dedication of many of my evenings, nights and weekends.
 Exidy Sorcerer game code originally published in the July 1980 edition of Recreational Computing:
 * https://archive.org/details/1980-07-recreational-computing